 What Does Smoking CBG Flower Feel Like?

 While some effects may be universal, each strain will give you something slightly different.
-Take our newest strain as a great example: Stem Cell CBG.

 In most cases, both the flavors and effects will be subtle and soft.
 Many users of CBG note an increase in mental clarity and focus.